-- 3.5 The CRA should publish sufficient information about its procedures, methodologies and assumptions (including financial statement adjustments that deviate materially from those contained in the issuer's published financial statements) so that outside parties can understand how a rating was arrived at by the CRA.
-This information will include (but not be limited to) the meaning of each rating category and the definition of default or recovery, and the time horizon the CRA used when making a rating decision. - 3.6 When issuing or revising a rating, the CRA should explain in its press releases and reports the key elements underlying the rating opinion. - 3.7 Where feasible and appropriate, prior to issuing or revising a rating, the CRA should inform the issuer of the critical information and principal considerations upon which a rating will be based and afford the issuer an opportunity to clarify any likely factual misperceptions or other matters that the CRA would wish to be made aware of in order to produce an accurate rating.
-The CRA will duly evaluate the response.
+- b.
+A CRA should differentiate ratings of structured finance products from traditional corporate bond ratings, preferably through a different rating symbology.
+A CRA should also disclose how this differentiation functions.
+A CRA should clearly define a given rating symbol and apply it in a consistent manner for all types of securities to which that symbol is assigned. - c.
+A CRA should assist investors in developing a greater understanding of what a credit rating is, and the limits to which credit ratings can be put to use vis-à-vis a particular type of financial product that the CRA rates.
+A CRA should clearly indicate the attributes and limitations of each credit opinion, and the limits to which the CRA verifies information provided to it by the issuer or originator of a rated security. - 3.6 When issuing or revising a rating, the CRA should explain in its press releases and reports the key elements underlying the rating opinion. - 3.7 Where feasible and appropriate, prior to issuing or revising a rating, the CRA should inform the issuer of the critical information and principal considerations upon which a rating will be based and afford the issuer an opportunity to clarify any likely factual misperceptions or other matters that the CRA would wish to be made aware of in order to produce an accurate rating.
+A CRA will duly evaluate the response.
 Where in particular circumstances the CRA has not informed the issuer prior to issuing or revising a rating, the CRA should inform the issuer as soon as practical thereafter and, generally, should explain the reason for the delay. - 3.8 In order to promote transparency and to enable the market to best judge the performance of the ratings, the CRA, where possible, should publish sufficient information about the historical default rates of CRA rating categories and whether the default rates of these categories have changed over time, so that interested parties can understand the historical performance of each category and if and how rating categories have changed, and be able to draw quality comparisons among ratings given by different CRAs.
-If the nature of the rating or other circumstances make a historical default rate inappropriate, statistically invalid, or otherwise likely to mislead the users of the rating, the CRA should explain this. - 3.9 For each rating, the CRA should disclose whether the issuer participated in the rating process.
+If the nature of the rating or other circumstances make a historical default rate inappropriate, statistically invalid, or otherwise likely to mislead the users of the rating, the CRA should explain this.
+This information should include verifiable, quantifiable historical information about the performance of its rating opinions, organized and structured, and, where possible, standardized in such a way to assist investors in drawing performance comparisons between different CRAs. - 3.9 For each rating, the CRA should disclose whether the issuer participated in the rating process.
 Each rating not initiated at the request of the issuer should be identified as such.
-The CRA should also disclose its policies and procedures regarding unsolicited ratings. - 3.10 Because users of credit ratings rely on an existing awareness of CRA methodologies, practices, procedures and processes, the CRA should fully and publicly disclose any material modification to its methodologies and significant practices, procedures, and processes.
+A CRA should also disclose its policies and procedures regarding unsolicited ratings.

+3.10 Because users of credit ratings rely on an existing awareness of CRA methodologies, practices, procedures and processes, the CRA should fully and publicly disclose any material modification to its methodologies and significant practices, procedures, and processes.
 Where feasible and appropriate, disclosure of such material modifications should be made prior to their going into effect.
-The CRA should carefully consider the various uses of credit ratings before modifying its methodologies, practices, procedures and processes.
+A CRA should carefully consider the various uses of credit ratings before modifying its methodologies, practices, procedures and processes.